-In my village homestead, there is a footpath that leads to our family pond.
-As a child, my first memory of walking it is with my grandmother who used to wake up at 5 0’ clock in the morning and go to the pond to take a bath, not worrying about the pitch darkness and the strange sounds of the night and holding a hanging kerosene lamp in her hand.
-I would also wake up with her and as I walked beside her, I would look at the light from the lamp dancing on the bushes bordering the footpath.
-That remained my first memory ever.
+In my village, there is a footpath that leads to our family pond.
+As a child, my first memory is of walking it with my grandmother at 5 0’ clock in the morning and going to the pond to take bath.
+Neither the pitch darkness and the strange sounds of the night, nor a sudden downpour or the chill of the winter would deter her from this routine.
+Holding a kerosene lamp hanging on an iron wire in one hand, she would set out for the pond before the first rays of sunlight are seen on the eastern horizon.
+As a child, I used to wake up with her and accompany her to the pond many mornings, imagining monsters and ghosts hiding behind the trees.

-When I started going to school, another footpath caught my fancy.
+When I started going to school, another footpath got imprinted in my memory.
 It was the one that led from our gate to the main road.
-During the monsoon rains, this footpath, which was one uphill, will turn into a muddy red, fierce and roaring stream.
-I and my mother (who taught at the same school) would then have to literally swim our way against the current to reach the main road.
+During the monsoon rains, this footpath, which is headed uphill, will turn into a murky, and roaring stream.
+I and my mother (who taught at the same school) would then have to literally swim our way to reach the main road.
 The water would reach up to my chest and I would be holding the school bag above my head with both hands, and fighting the fury of the aggressive water flow.

-I started regularly walking the footpath that crosses the paddy field near my house and leads to the nearest bus stop when I entered high school.
-This is the same footpath that can be seen from the veranda of my house and which I used to look over eagerly as a smaller kid to see if any guests were arriving with sweets in their hands as gifts for us.
+As a teenager, I started walking the footpath across the paddy field near my house, every evening.
+This footpath leads to the nearest bus stop.
+This is the same footpath that can be seen from the veranda of my house and which I used to look over eagerly as a small kid to see if any guests were arriving with sweets.
+In our rural hamlet, visitors were rare.

 There are footpaths of trade, pilgrimage, and adventure.
-There are footpaths that meander through forests, mountains and grasslands and even those that cross rivers and deep gorges.
-The footpaths of England are supposed to have originated as very ancient pathways of iron age civilization, Roman occupation and trade routes, and Anglo-Saxon migratory paths.
+There are footpaths that meander through forests, mountains, and grasslands and even those that cross rivers and deep gorges.
+The footpaths of England are supposed to have originated as very ancient pathways of iron age civilization, later as Roman occupation and trade routes, and then Anglo-Saxon migratory paths.

 O’er ruined fences the grape-vines shield